thebhavyaahuja/cf-rating-bot/README.md

 5. Grant the service account the "Editor" role.
 6. Create a JSON key for the service account and download the file.

-### 3. Share Google Sheet

-Share your Google Sheet with the service account's email address (found in the JSON key file) and give it "Editor" permissions.

-### 4. GitHub Secrets Setup
+### 3. GitHub Secrets Setup

-In your GitHub repository, go to "Settings" > "Secrets and variables" > "Actions" and add the following secrets:
+Has repository secrets :

 *   `GCP_SA_KEY`: The entire content of your downloaded JSON service account key file.
 *   `SENDER_EMAIL`: The email address for sending notifications.